Website Unavailable due to Planned Maintenance on May 19, from 6:00 a.m. to 9:30 a.m

 Asynchronous online courses are completed in August of both summer semesters, as well as during the fall and winter semesters.

-Between September and May, you will complete a minimum of 400 hours of practice teaching.
+Between September and May, you will complete a minimum of 400 hours (approximately 80 days) of practice teaching.
 Practicum placements start as soon as possible in the fall semester.
 Technological Education candidates may complete their placement hours within a school board in their home region, where opportunities are available.

-All courses are designed to be relevant and meaningful for students from a wide range of disciplines, though assignments are tailored to your specific technological subject area.
+All courses are designed to be relevant and meaningful for students from a wide range of disciplines, though assignments are tailored to your specific technological subject specialization.

 Full-year and Summer Schedules

-Compulsory Trade and Service Professionals: If your work experience falls under one of the 23 Compulsory Trades Skilled Trades Ontario (e.g. automotive service technician, hairstylist, plumber, electrician, steamfitter, etc.), you must hold a Certificate of Qualification authorized under Ontario's skilled trades legislation.
-Proof of active membership is required in your application.
+If your paid work experience falls under one of the 23 Compulsory Trades Skilled Trades Ontario (e.g. automotive service technician, hairstylist, plumber, electrician, steamfitter, etc.), you must hold a valid Certificate of Qualification (C of Q) authorized under Ontario's skilled trades legislation.

 Communications Technology